 - Testing & Verification

-UniFi Video uses a temporary directory to store inbound video segments from the cameras that are waiting to be processed and permanently stored to the recording drive.
+UniFi Video uses a temporary directory to store inbound video segments from the cameras that are waiting to be processed and permanently stored on the recording drive.

 When UniFi Video is installed on a supported Windows operating system, a subdirectory is created under the recording directory (which by default is C:\ProgramData\unifi-video\data\videos\temp\) to be used as this temporary storage.

-By moving the temporary directory into a RAMDisk, the IOPS generated by the temporary files can be offloaded from the main recording storage drive and into RAM, greatly improving the performance of the system and increasing the number of cameras that can be supported on a single system.
+By moving the temporary directory into a RAMDisk, the IOPS (input/output operations per second) generated by the temporary files can be offloaded from the main recording storage drive and into RAM, greatly improving the performance of the system and increasing the number of cameras that can be supported on a single system.

 Utilizing a RAMDisk is strongly encouraged for any UniFi Video deployment that is installed on a supported Windows operating system.